 R programming language

-R was first introduced in 1993; created by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand as an implementation of the S programming language.
+R was first introduced in 1993.
+It was created by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand as an implementation of the S programming language.
 Like S, which was developed by John Chambers while he was at Bell Labs in the late 1970s, R was created to "turn ideas into software quickly and faithfully."

 R is an interpreted language, and its principle user interface is a command line.
 Native data structures of R include vectors, scalars, matrices, lists, and data frames, which are similar to a table in a relational database.
-R performs matrix arithmetic, benchmarking competitively with software packages such as MATLAB.
+R performs matrix arithmetic with a speed comparable to MATLAB.

 The following is "Hello World" written in R.